sumantripuraneni/secrets-sync-agent/README.md

         VAULT_ROLE: suman-test
     ```

-*  The second configMap (secrets-data) contains details of which secrets to retrieve from vault, name of the secret to create and type of secrets to create
+*  The second configMap contains details of which secrets to retrieve from vault, name of the secret to create and type of secrets to create<br>

     An example

     ```yaml